 Moderna, a much smaller biotech company based in Cambridge, Massachusetts, makes the second vaccine to receive emergency approval.
 It was developed with help from the National Institute of Allergy and Infectious Diseases.
 The company, founded in 2010 and whose name is short for modified RNA, had never gotten FDA approval for any of its vaccine candidates.

-A third, approved in the U.K. on Dec.
-30, is made by the U.K-based drugmaker AstraZeneca, in collaboration with the University of Oxford.
-It needs only normal refrigeration, making it easier to distribute around the world, and it is the first to have its trial results published in a peer-reviewed medical journal, The Lancet.
+The AstraZeneca vaccine needs only normal refrigeration, making it easier to distribute around the world, and it is the first to have its trial results published in a peer-reviewed medical journal, The Lancet.

 Less is known about two other vaccines, the Russian-made Sputnik V, the first to be released, and the Chinese-made Sinopharm.
 Russia has been criticized for approving the vaccine on Aug.
 11 before late-stage testing to ensure its effectiveness and safety was complete.
 Sinopharm has released findings with minimal details, The New York Times reported, and Chinese regulators have not approved it or other vaccines in the pipeline.
 There has been little information on whether the vaccines are effective.